CyberP1ngu/TLG_Blender_Importer/Readme.md

 3. Go to `File > Import > The Last Guardian Animation (.data)`.
 4. Navigate to and select the .DATA animation file.
 5. The animation will be loaded as a new Action and applied to the selected armature.
+(You maybe have to reselect the created action in the dope sheet to see the animation)

 ## Notes
 Materials are not 100% accurate, normal maps dont work correctly and strength has been set to 0.0